 In recent decades Western civilization has arguably starting to morph into the first truly Global civilization.

 Of course it has been a “Global civilization”, in one sense, for centuries, ever since it started to span with planet with its trade networks and colonial offshoots.
-What has been new, since the Second World War, is that non-Western countries around the world have been emerging a centres of political, economic and cultural influence, whilst the influence of the old centres of Western civilization in Europe and North America have been in comparative decline.
+What has been new, since the Second World War, is that non-Western countries around the world have been emerging as centers of political, economic and cultural influence, whilst the influence of the old centers of Western civilization in Europe and North America have been in comparative decline.